sferencik/SinCity/README.md

 and we have 6 suspect changes to build, it's faster to run them all in parallel, rather than run just one (the middle one), then bisect and run another one and then another.

-## Configuration
+## Features and configuration

-To enable the plugin for a build configuration, add it as a build feature.
+To enable the plugin for a build configuration, add it as a Build feature.

 The build-feature dialog lets you specify the following settings:

-#### Two tags
+#### Tagging: tell SinCity and non-SinCity builds apart

 You can tag all the builds triggered by SinCity (the culprit-finding ones) as well as all the builds *not* triggered by SinCity.
 Specify the tag names you want to use.
 If empty, no tagging is done.

 One of the tags is useful if you want to show only the SinCity builds; the other if you want to *hide* them from the view.

-#### What counts as failure
+#### Triggering: what counts as failure worth hunting down

+The plugin inspects a failing build for two kinds of failures:
+1. high-level build problems (e.g. Powershell runner 2 returned a non-zero exit code, Command-line runner 1 timed out, There are failing tests)
+2. individual test failures (e.g. *MySuite: my.test.package.MyClass.myTest* failed)

-The plugin distinguishes between two types of failure in TeamCity: build problems (e.g. "Exit code 1") and test failures.
-For each of these, you can specify whether SinCity should trigger culprit-finding when these occur.
+For either of these failure kinds, you can specify whether SinCity should trigger culprit-finding when they occur.
 The options are:
-* No (i.e. ignore these errors)
+* No (i.e. ignore this kind of errors)
 * New (i.e. only trigger culprit finding if this is a new error)
 * All (i.e. trigger culprit finding even if this error already occurred in the previous build)